splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-troubleshoot.rst

 ----------------

 * If the Kubernetes collector is disabled, you need to enable it.
-* If the Kubernetes collector is already enabled, see the :new-page:`Kubernetes documentation <https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#use-the-default-service-account-to-access-the-api-server>` for more information on configuring the service account for the pod to enable communication with the API server.
+* For other errors, see the :new-page:`Kubernetes documentation <https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#use-the-default-service-account-to-access-the-api-server>` for more information on configuring the service account for the pod to enable communication with the API server.